 There are over 10 acres and other buildings to explore.
 You can feed the fish from dawn to dusk year round but check times for the museum and other sites to get the full experience.

 Termesphere Gallery.
 If you enjoy art you can walk around and view several dozen paintings on spherical canvases.
 A Termesphere is an inside-out view of the physical world around you on the outside.
 Dick Termes has truly unique pieces of art.

 High Plains Western Heritage Center.
 This is a 5 state museum that honors the Old West Pioneers and American Indians of North Dakota, South Dakota, Nebraska, Wyoming, and Montana.

 Two hours is recommended to fully experience everything.
 Kids 6 and under, as well as veterans are free.
 Prices are very reasonable for all other guests.
 Hours vary during the year so look it up before planning a visit.

 There is so much to explore in the beautiful town of Spearfish and the northern Black Hills.
 Once you’ve had your fill, cruise on down to Sturgis and see where the famous rally takes place, or head over to Deadwood for a real “Wild West” adventure.

 Now that you’ve explored Spearfish, discover all the other things you can do in the Black Hills.
-Read our article The Best of Mount Rushmore and the Black Hills.
+Watch our video The Best of Mount Rushmore and the Black Hills.

 Is there anything else I need to know?